openemr/host-openemr-on-aws-fargate/README.md

 - Elasticache Serverless ($0.125/hour base cost)
 - Aurora Serverless v1 ($0.12/hour base cost)
-- AWS Fargate ($0.266625/hour base cost)
+- AWS Fargate ($0.08612/hour base cost)
 - 1 Application Load Balancer($0.0225/hour base cost)
-- 3 NAT Gateways ($0.135/hour base cost)
+- 2 NAT Gateways ($0.09/hour base cost)
 - 2 Secrets Manager Secrets ($0.80/month)
-- 1 Private R53 Hosted Zone ($0.50/month)
-- 1 Private Certificate Authority ($400/month)
-- 2 Certificates issued from Private Certificate Authority ($1.50/month)
 - 1 WAF ACL ($5/month)

-This works out to a base cost of $896.26/month.
+This works out to a base cost of $329.64/month.
 The true value of this architecture is its ability to rapidly autoscale and support even very large organizations.
 For smaller organizations you may want to consider looking at some of [OpenEMR's offerings in the AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=bec33905-edcb-4c30-b3ae-e2960a9a5ef4) which are more affordable.

 # Customizing Architecture Attributes

 There are some additional parameters you can set in `cdk.json` that you can use to customize some attributes of your architecture.

  * `openemr_service_fargate_minimum_capacity`       Minimum number of fargate tasks running in your ECS cluster for your ECS service running OpenEMR.
-Defaults to 3.
+Defaults to 2.
  * `openemr_service_fargate_maximum_capacity`      Maximum number of fargate tasks running in your ECS cluster for your ECS service running OpenEMR.
 Defaults to 100.
  * `openemr_service_fargate_cpu_autoscaling_percentage`        Percent of average CPU utilization across your ECS cluster that will trigger an autoscaling event for your ECS service running OpenEMR.
 Defaults to 40.
  * `openemr_service_fargate_memory_autoscaling_percentage`        Percent of average memory utilization across your ECS cluster that will trigger an autoscaling event for your ECS service running OpenEMR.
-Defaults to 40.
- * `proxy_service_fargate_minimum_capacity`       Minimum number of fargate tasks running in your ECS cluster for your ECS service running your virtual gateway.
-Defaults to 3.
- * `proxy_service_fargate_maximum_capacity`      Maximum number of fargate tasks running in your ECS cluster for your ECS service running your virtual gateway.
-Defaults to 100.
- * `proxy_service_fargate_cpu_autoscaling_percentage`        Percent of average CPU utilization across your ECS cluster that will trigger an autoscaling event for your ECS service running your virtual gateway.
-Defaults to 40.
- * `proxy_service_fargate_memory_autoscaling_percentage`        Percent of average memory utilization across your ECS cluster that will trigger an autoscaling event for your ECS service running your virtual gateway.
 Defaults to 40.
  * `enable_ecs_exec`          Can be used to toggle ECS Exec functionality.
 Set to a value other than "true" to disable this functionality.
 Please note that this should generally be disabled while running in production for most workloads.
 Defaults to "true".
  * `certificate_arn`          If specified will enable HTTPS for client to load balancer communications and will associate the specified certificate with the application load balancer for this architecture.
 This value, if specified, should be a string of an ARN in AWS Certificate Manager.
  * `activate_openemr_apis`          Setting this value to `"true"` will enable both the [REST](https://github.com/openemr/openemr/blob/master/API_README.md) and [FHIR](https://github.com/openemr/openemr/blob/master/FHIR_README.md) APIs.
 You'll need to authorize and generate a token to use most of the functionality of both APIs.
 Documentation on how authorization works can be found [here](https://github.com/openemr/openemr/blob/master/API_README.md#authorization).
 When the OpenEMR APIs are activated the `"/apis/"` and `"/oauth2"` paths will be accessible.
 To disable the REST and FHIR APIs for OpenEMR set this value to something other than "true".
 For more information about this functionality see the `REST and FHIR APIs` section of this documention.
 Defaults to "false".